rendell/ZonMw/README.md

 - Nathalie Harms (Qredits)
 - Sharon Meijer (Exprodesk)
 - Tirso Tromp (Aruba Tourism Authority - Europe)

-Keep in mind that a consent form must be signed by the recipient and stored digitally on the UA servers for reference.

 ## Task 2: Consumer survey